Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Data

 \subsection{Background}

 In our study, we focus on the custom of sending monetary gifts to family members, friends, and other acquaintances in what is known as ``red packets'' (also known as ``red envelopes,'' or ``lucky money'').
 Red packets are typically sent to others as a way of commemorating festivals or important events.
 They also function as a means of tightening the social network in East and Southeast Asian cultures, known as the \textit{renqing} and \textit{guanxi} system \citep{luo2008changing,wang2008significance}.
-We summarize the history of red packets in \textit{Appendix~\ref{sec:history}}.
+We summarize the history of red packets in \textit{Appendix~A}.

-The largest Chinese social network platform, WeChat enables users to designate private contacts (we use the term ``friends'' throughout the paper) and to create group chats.
-WeChat groups are created for a wide variety of purposes, ranging from family members to coworkers and friends.
+ABC platform enables users to designate private contacts (we use the term ``friends'' throughout the paper) and to create group chats.
+Groups are created for a wide variety of purposes, ranging from family members to coworkers and friends.
 The number of group members ranges between 3 and 500.
-WeChat introduced its online red packet feature in 2014, allowing users to send monetary gifts to either a friend or a group.
-WeChat red packets were popularized during the Lunar New Year of 2015 --- it was reported that 55\% of the Chinese population sent and received red packets on that single day.
-Because of the popularity of red packets, WeChat also benefits from a rapid growth in its mobile payment market share.
-For example, in 2015, Tencent's mobile payments share grew from 11\% to 20\%, while Alipay's share dropped from 82\% to 68\%.\footnote{\url{https://www.pymnts.com/news/b2b-payments/2016/barclays-corporate-banking-head-chief-resignation/}} In 2019, its market share is 39.5\% while Alipay is 54.5\%.\footnote{\url{https://www.businessofapps.com/data/wechat-statistics/}}
+ABC introduced its online red packet feature in 2014, allowing users to send monetary gifts to either a friend or a group.
+Its red packets were popularized during the Lunar New Year of 2015 --- it was reported that 55\% of the Chinese population sent and received red packets on that single day.
+Because of the popularity of red packets, ABC also benefits from a rapid growth in its mobile payment market share and becomes the second largest mobile payment platform in the country.